waleoyediran/Atlas-Android/README.md

 	}
 	```

-3. Clone this repo as a submodule in the root of your Android Studio project
+3. Clone this repo as a submodule in the root of your Android Studio project.

 	``` sh
 	git submodule add git@github.com:layerhq/Atlas-Android
 	```

+	*Note: If git is not initialized, you may need to `git init`.*

 4. Add `:layer-atlas` module to your project's root `settings.gradle` (e.g. `/MyApplication/settings.gradle`):